pablrod/p5-AI-XGBoost/README.md

 Perl wrapper for XGBoost library.

+The easiest way to use the wrapper is using `train`, but beforehand you need the data to be used contained in a `DMatrix` object

 This is a work in progress, feedback, comments, issues, suggestion and pull requests are welcome!!